ChangYeop-Yang/Study-Swift/README.md

 println("\(x.data), \(y.data)")	// prints "42, 42"
 ```

-* Value Type — each instance keeps a unique copy of its data.
+* **Value Type** - each instance keeps a unique copy of its data.
 A type that creates a new instance (copy) when assigned to a variable or constant, or when passed to a function.

-* Reference Type — each instances share a single copy of the data.
+* **Reference Type** - each instances share a single copy of the data.
 A type that once initialized, when assigned to a variable or constant, or when passed to a function, returns a reference to the same existing instance.

 |Value Type|Reference Type|
 |:--------:|:------------:|
 |structures (including booleans, characters, integer numbers, floating-point numbers, fixed-point numbers, immutable strings, tuples, lists, dictionaries, sets, stacks, queues), enumerations (including optionals)|functions, classes, interfaces|

+* **In Swift, Array, String, and Dictionary are all value types.** They behave much like a simple int value in C, acting as a unique instance of that data.
+You don’t need to do anything special — such as making an explicit copy — to prevent other code from modifying that data behind your back.
+Importantly, you can safely pass copies of values across threads without synchronization.
+In the spirit of improving safety, this model will help you write more predictable code in Swift.

+###### ※ Use a value type when:

+* Comparing instance data with == makes sense
+* You want copies to have independent state
+* The data will be used in code across multiple threads

+###### ※ Use a reference type (e.g. use a class) when:

+* Comparing instance identity with === makes sense
+* You want to create shared, mutable state

 ## ★ Reference
 * [스위프트 ARC와 순환참조와 클로저 - Out of Bedlam](https://outofbedlam.github.io/swift/2016/01/31/Swift-ARC-Closure-weakself/)